Vidigal-code/ecommerce-orders-queue-challenge/mongodb-and-redis/README.md

-# MongoDB & Redis Docker Setup for E-commerce Orders Challenge
+# High-Performance MongoDB & Redis Setup for 1 Million Order Challenge

-This repository provides a ready-to-use Docker setup for MongoDB and Redis, designed for the high-volume e-commerce orders simulation challenge.
+This repository provides an optimized Docker setup for MongoDB and Redis, specifically configured for high-throughput processing of 1 million e-commerce orders with Bull queuing.

 ---